Alexadol/DPB1_Project/README.md

-This project has focused on searching for adaptations to increased level of dissolved oxygen in Baikal Amphipods using genea expression data.
+This project has focused on searching for adaptations to increased level of dissolved oxygen in Baikal Amphipods using gene expression data.

 Under the project the following tasks were resolved :
 * Search for sequences of antioxidant enzymes of Crustacean in data bases (Uniprot[1],NCBI[2])